f0rky/Chimp-GPT/README.md

 2. **Weather Inquiry**:
     Ask the bot about the weather, for example: "What's the weather like in New York?"
+    And it will use OpenAI's GPT-3.5 to provide a natural response using the RapidAPI accurate weather information.

 3. **Time Inquiry**:
-    Ask the bot for the current time, like: "What time is it?"
+    Ask the bot for the current time, like: "Whats the time in New York?"
+    And it will use OpenAI's GPT-3.5 to provide a natural response including the time.

 ## Contributing